scmaree/uncrowded-hypervolume/README.md

 *Note: In Sofomore-GOMEA, re-evaluation of all solutions is performed at the beginning of each generation.
 The current implementation is lazy in the sense that it also re-evaluates the multi-objective fitness values, which is not required.
 These evaluations are not counted in all counters, but when using this code in any other benchmarking setting, this needs to be fixed.*

-### UHV-Grad (gradient-based multi-objective optimization)
+### UHV-Grad (UHV-Adam) (gradient-based multi-objective optimization)
 Uncrowed hypervolume indicator can be used for efficient gradient-based multi-objective optimization, as described in,

 > Multi-objective Optimization by Uncrowded Hypervolume Gradient Ascent
 > by T. M. Deist, S.C.
 Maree, T. Alderliesten, P.A.N.
 Bosman, PPSN 2020

-To run UHV-Grad on the example problem with ADAM as optimizer,
+To run UHV-Grad on the example problem (with ADAM as optimizer),

-`./uhv_grad -s -v -r 0 26 10 9 -10 10 1000 1000000 60 120.7876730749 1234 "./"`
+`./uhv_grad -s -v -r 26 10 9 -10 10 1000 1000000 60 120.7876730749 1234 "./"`

-The first input parameter specifies the gradient descent methods.
-Currently implemented are the well-known ADAM (0), which is recommended, and the GAMO (1) scheme, as described in the corresponding publication.
 If the flag `-f`, a finite difference approximation of the gradient is used.
 This flag is automatically activated when the provided problem has no gradients implemented.

+Note: There is also a (less clean) implementation available that implements both the ADAM gradient scheme and the GA-MO scheme.
+The first input parameter specifies the gradient descent methods (ADAM  = 0, GA-MO = 1).
+It can be run with:

+`./uhv_adam -s -v -r 0 26 10 9 -10 10 1000 1000000 60 120.7876730749 1234 "./"`

 ### BezEA (smoothly navigable approximation sets)